Our guests come from all walks of life with a wide range of skills and experience.

 This may be exactly the right time to perform a meaningful fraud risk assessment.
 Fraud risks are like potential explosions.
 The vulnerability of fraud can lay dormant for years until and unless someone in a position to exploit the control weakness, formulates a rationalization and is off and running.
 Joining us today is Bruce Dorris, CEO and President of the Association of Certified Fraud Examiners.
 The ACFE is a member organization of over 85,000 Certified Fraud Examiners and the world’s largest anti-fraud organization.
 The ACFE is also a standard setter for anti-fraud and investigative leading industry practices having created many important publications including the Report to the Nations, the Occupational Fraud and Abuse Classification System and the Fraud Risk Management Guide.

+In this episode we going explore “bullet-proofing” your FCPA acquisition due diligence, merger integration and the government’s recent revisions to the FCPA Resource Guide and Evaluation of Corporate Compliance Programs guidance.
 Gone are the days when the potential bribery and corruption risk of an acquisition can afford to be something assessed at the 11th hour or not at all.
 Successor liability stemming from undiscovered bribery activity can give rise to devastating financial consequences.
-This week’s guest, Gary DiBianco, Skadden Arps partner and FCPA luminary, weighs in on “Bullet-proofing” your FCPA acquisition due diligence, merger integration and the government’s recent revisions to the FCPA Resource Guide and Evaluation of Corporate Compliance Programs guidance.
+Joining me today is Skadden Arps partner and FCPA luminary Gary DiBianco.
 Gary’s practice focuses on advising senior management and boards of directors faced with complex government or internal investigations.

 Chief Ethics & Compliance Officer | Senior Legal Counselor | Global Business Executive